I7-Examples/When-in-Rome-2/docs/source.txt

 	choose row with moon column of destiny in the Table of Happy Endings;
 	say "You touch the propulsion and the pod blasts off, slipping through the window as though it were not made of glass at all; as though it were a curtain of water.
 And the creature is on its way back to [destiny]. ";
 	say "[ending entry]";
-	change the left hand status line to "Tuesday, July 20, 1954";
+	now the left hand status line is "Tuesday, July 20, 1954";
-	change the time of day to 5:52 PM;
+	now the time of day is 5:52 PM;
 	move Esther to Reception;
 	make scene break.